 Couples with higher income and assets also want to protect their privacy during the proceedings and find a speedy and dignified resolution.
-The attorneys at Mills, Mills & Anderson help clients who want to protect the wealth they have accumulated before and during the marriage.
-If your divorce case involves a higher income or higher assets then contact the experienced divorce attorneys in Las Vegas, Nevada, at Mills, Mills & Anderson.
+The attorneys at Mills & Anderson help clients who want to protect the wealth they have accumulated before and during the marriage.
+If your divorce case involves a higher income or higher assets then contact the experienced divorce attorneys in Las Vegas, Nevada, at Mills & Anderson.
 We represent clients throughout Clark County, including Las Vegas, Henderson and North Las Vegas, NV.
 Call our office to schedule a confidential consultation to discuss your case.

 Assets to Divide in a High Net Worth Divorce in Nevada

 In many high net worth cases, the parties acquired much of their wealth prior to the marriage.
 These case might also involve an inheritance or gift from relatives.
 Some of the property will be considered separate property and some of the property will be considered community property.
 The division of these assets will also impact other parts of the case including the amount of alimony and child support awarded.

 In a high net worth divorce, the types of assets involve might also become difficult to value and divide.
 Those assets can include:

 - a small business or closely-held corporation;

 - majority and minority stock and partnership holdings;

 - commodity-based holdings;